 There are around 140 individual companies listed on the NZX.
 Chances are you already interact with some of these companies on a regular basis – such as Meridian Energy, Spark, Air New Zealand, The Warehouse, Westpac Bank, and Burger Fuel.
 By buying shares in one of these companies, you become a shareholder, and own part of the company!

-ASB Securities and Direct Broking allows you to buy and sell shares in any of these ~140 companies.
+ASB Securities and Jarden Direct allows you to buy and sell shares in any of these ~140 companies.
 Sharesies also allows you to invest in all companies, except for:

 - AFC Group (AFC)